r-ush/yugen-landing/README.md

 ## Business Strategy

-- We plan to follow a Freemium Buisness Model.
+- We plan to follow a Freemium Business Model.
 - An operating strategy to create an intended impact on a personal basis.
-- A resonable paid subscription for the team based collaborative features.
+- Reasonable paid subscription for the team based collaborative features.
-- A one week free trial for higher customer acquisition rate.
+- A one week free trial for a higher customer acquisition rate.

 ## Challenges we faced

-- When we got the idea, we were really skeptical on different similar solutions that exist in the market.
-We ideated on multiple features to make power-packed unique application that stands out in front of the industry leading productivity application
+- When we got the idea, we were sceptical about different similar solutions that exist in the market.
+We ideated on multiple features to make a power-packed unique application that stands out in front of the industry-leading productivity application

-- All the team members synchronize with the product on a personal level that lead to rapid ideation and a personal touch to the product from direct users of the already market ready products.
+- All the team members synchronize with the product on a personal level that leads to rapid ideation and a personal touch to the product from direct users of the already market-ready products.

 ## Accomplishments that we're proud of

 - Detailed psychological research was required because the product was directly in contact with the user psychology.
-- Wireframing was very challenging as multiple features had to be integrated in a single application
+- Wireframing was very challenging as multiple features had to be integrated into a single application
 - Implementing 40+ screens in 36 hours had kept us on our toes the whole time.

 ## What is next for Yugen